ANU-RSES-Education/EMSC-4033-2023/ProjectPlans/ProjectPlan_u7526647/Project_Report/Project_Report_Kallenborn.md

 ### Instructions

+This project provides an interactive application to simplify the wave processing for rare seismic phases.

 The application is based on the following files:
 - User_Application.ipynb : main application notebook/interface; for the user
 - Automatic_Wave_Processing.ipynb : same as the user file but with more explanations to make it easier to follow the project flow; not for the user but for people interested in adding to the code and for marking.